 Research shows that EFT is a powerful technique to reduce the emotional impact of past memories and situations that trigger emotional distress within a person.

-Moreover, it helps the person to reduce the emotional distress over time.
-This helps the body and mind to rebalance itself.
+Moreover, it helps the person to reduce emotional distress over time.
+This helps the body and mind rebalancing itself.

 By tapping on acupoints on the body while expressing meaningful, short phrases, the person using EFT tapping can regulate their emotions regarding past events.